-Find your Container
+Find Your Container

 Prep the Soil

 If you have a container with last year’s soil, turn it with a shovel or garden claw to fluff it up and mix from bottom to top.
-Then dig in a layer of compost six inches below the surface of the soil to prepare some future nutrition for the seedlings as they grow up.
-Finally cover the top layer of soil with a light, moisture-retaining material like seeding mix, peat moss, or coconut coir.
-The little seeds will have the moisture they need to germinate and the soil will not develop a crust too hard for the seedlings to emerge from.
+Next, we’re going to need to replenish the soil!
+Dig in a layer of compost six inches below the surface of the soil to prepare some future nutrition for the seedlings as they grow up.

 Plant Your Seeds

-At this time of year germination rates tend to be lower so I plant densely.
-Typically I will use a whole packet of lettuce seeds per wine barrel.
-Growing time is much slower at this time of year and thinning is fun – baby salad greens are the first vegetables I get to eat from my garden so I plant many and eat many.
-It ends up being very economical as well.
-From one packet of lettuce seeds I will thin and transplant lettuce all over the garden (and give lots away to friends) giving me a steady supply of salad from March through July.
+In February, germination rates tend to be lower, so I plant densely.
+Typically, I will use a whole packet of lettuce seeds per wine barrel.
+Growing time is much slower at this time of year and thinning is fun—baby salad greens are the first vegetables I get to eat from my garden so I plant many and eat many.

 Cover

+These umbrella greenhouses work great for me, but there are a ton of different mini greenhouse options out there to choose from.
 Here are a few tips on what to look for when buying mini-greenhouses:

-- It doesn’t matter if it has a vent or not, generally you won’t use it.
+- It doesn’t matter if it has a vent or not, generally, you won’t use it.

-- Buy one with plastic or rust resistant parts – the ones that look the most like umbrellas have the same metal latching mechanism that an umbrella does and it undoubtedly will rust and become unusable in no time.
+- Buy one with plastic or rust-resistant parts—the ones that look the most like umbrellas have the same metal latching mechanism that an umbrella does and it will undoubtedly rust and become unusable in no time.

 - Greenhouses with a center stake are best (over the ones with pegs to hold down the edges).
 You will lift the umbrella regularly to water, check the plants, and give them some air.
 This will be frustrating if you have to find and reinsert the pegs each time.